ETKTOKEN/webchain-mirror/README.md

 ### Stop the Mirror
 If you want to stop the mirror node safely:
 - In the terminal where `npm start` is running, press `Ctrl + C`.
-  This will stop the mirror immediately without affecting your local chain (`localChain.json`).
+  This will stop the mirror immediately without affecting your local chain (`chaindb`).

 - Alternatively, you can close the terminal where it’s running.